sebastiansauer/data_se/content/post/2017-05-06-logistic-regr.md

 by the rules of exponents algebra.

-But $$t = b0 + b1x$$.
+But $$t = b0 + b1x$$

 In sum

 $$ln\left( \frac{f(t)}{1-f(t)}\right) = b0 + b1x$$

-The left part of the previous equation is called the *logit* which is "odds plus logarithm" of $$f(t)$$, or rather, more precisely, the logarithm of the odss of $$p/(1-p)$$.
+The left part of the previous equation is called the *logit* which is "odds plus logarithm" of $f(t)$, or rather, more precisely, the logarithm of the odss of $p/(1-p)$.

 Looking back, what have we gained?
 We now know that if we take the logit of any linear combination, we will get the logistic regression formula.
-In simple words: "Take the normal regression equation, apply the logit $$L$$, and you'll get out the logistic regression" (provided the criterion is binary).
+In simple words: "Take the normal regression equation, apply the logit $LF$, and you'll get out the logistic regression" (provided the criterion is binary).

 $$L(t) = ln\left( \frac{f(t)}{1-f(t)}\right) = b0 + b1x$$.